 Employment is contingent upon proof of eligibility to work in the United States.

 Our training program for practicum counselors is nine months.
 Practicum counselors are expected to be at CAPS 3 days/24 hours per week (additional hours are negotiable).
 Trainees must be available all day (8:00-5:00) on Thursdays and Fridays to attend weekly clinical consultation meetings, and training seminar.
-The third day is negotiable but highly preferred to be Wednesdays.
-The training generally begins around mid August and ends in late May.
+The third day is negotiable, but Wednesday is highly preferred.
+The training generally begins around mid-August and ends in late May.
 We generally have program accommodations for 2 advanced practicum trainees each year.

 Applicants for our Clinical Practicum Training Program need to submit: